Cultural Compass: Flanders Festival Ghent, Verdi's comedic side and a sneak peak in Bruges

 Bozar will present the first major European exhibition of his work since his death.
 Filling the Ravenstein galleries with more than 60 works, including monumental pieces and European premières, the show offers a vibrant immersion into Baldessari’s universe.

 The American artist’s ties to Brussels run deep: he held solo shows there in the 1970s and collaborated for decades with Galerie Greta Meert.
-His affinity with Belgian humour, and his admiration for Magritte and Broodthaers, made the city feel like a natural artistic home.
+His affinity with Belgian humour, and his admiration for artists like Magritte and Broodthaers, made the city a natural artistic home.
 This exhibition is a sort of homecoming for an artist who never stopped reinventing himself.

-Stephan Vanfleteren: Transcripts of a Sea, 20 September until 1 April, MSK, Ghent
+Stephan Vanfleteren: Transcripts of a Sea, 20 September-1 April, MSK, Ghent

-For the first time, the internationally renowned photographer reveals the enchantment that has drawn him to (and into) the sea over the past five years.
-His previously unseen images invite viewers to experience centuries of marine art, from the seventeenth century to today, through a new lens.
+For the first time, the photographer reveals the enchantment that has drawn him to (and into) the sea over the past five years.
+His previously unseen images invite viewers to experience centuries of marine art, from the 17th century to today, through a new lens.

 Driven by what he calls a “dangerous obsession and fluid desire”, Vanfleteren explores the sea in all its moods: stormy, mirror-smooth, mist-shrouded, thundering, treacherously calm or swirling like a runaway drum.
-He does not remain safely on shore, but immerses himself in a direct, physical confrontation, literally diving into the waters he seeks to capture.
+He doesn't remain safely on shore but immerses himself in a direct, physical confrontation, literally diving into the waters he seeks to capture.

 The exhibition places Vanfleteren in dialogue with artists equally possessed by the sea – among them Courbet, Ensor, Spilliaert, Strindberg and Dumas.
 Like them, he resists mere observation.
 Instead, through years of persistence, he renders “his” sea personal, shifting, and inexhaustible.

-MAURICE, Tristesse et rigolade, 19 September until 21 December, Hangar Brussels
+MAURICE, Tristesse et rigolade, 19 September-21 December, Hangar Brussels

-Brussels artist Charlotte Abramow (b.
-1993) has been fascinated by images since childhood.
+Brussels artist Charlotte Abramow has been fascinated by images since childhood.
 She began exploring themes of the body, femininity and life’s transitions through surreal and often absurd compositions.

 MAURICE - Le Royaume, 2016 © CHARLOTTE ABRAMOW